custom-components/ble_monitor/docs/faq.md

 **2 Make sure HA has the proper rights to use Bluetooth**

-Especially on Docker installations, make sure that Bluetooth can be used by Home Asssistant.
+Especially for Docker installations, make sure that Bluetooth is available inside the container and can be used by Home Asssistant.

 **3 Check the permissions for the HCI interface**